I have been following the BE thread with great interest. I hope you do not mind me sharing my recent BE experiences so far.

 Do give me a little more time and I hope to bring you more favorable progress report and perhaps seek validation on my BE progress.

 Thanks, Colin for your inspiring words.
-To see more of Colin's writings visit his blog: http://simplysymphonic.wordpress.com/
+To see more of Colin's writings see this or visit his blog: http://simplysymphonic.wordpress.com/